sorbaathens/academic-website/README.md

 + Make edits
 + Push to a branch
 + Make a pull request - every one yields a unique link which shows up under deploy previews
-+ Can we use project pages widget to make trail pages?

 ## Local testing with netlify dev